ChaehyukIM/WB-DFS/README.md

 #### Introduction
 WB-DFS is denoising method to reduce the velocity noise.

+The WB-DFS function will be uploaded after the WB-DFS paper is published in the future.

 A Detailed description of this method will be provided in the future.